sjaakjules/Vault-Megafauna/project-structure.meetings.md

 What forms can this knowledge take?
 Clusters of different, partial, problematic, heterogenous ways of storing knowledge.
 These knowledge objects can take the form of:
 - knowledge processes (behaviour, evolutionary processes)
 - compact processes (events)
 - artefacts (books, digital datasets).

 Others:

 - body shape (animal or tree)
 - behaviour
 - subjectivity and perception
-- certain patterns of interactions (camoflauge, predator avoidance)
+- certain patterns of interactions (camouflage, predator avoidance)
 - data
 - formal scientific hypothesis-testing
 - indigenous story-telling.